 So what is the benefit of high protein levels for fat loss?

 - Increased the thermic effect: The process of digesting protein is far higher than any other macronutrient.
 When eating protein you will burn roughly 3 times more calories than carbohydrates and 4 times more than fats.
-If a client has a diet of higher protein vs low protein and calories are equal then more calories will be burn each day!
+If a client has a diet of higher protein vs low protein and calories are equal, then more calories will be burned each day!